 Minimum requirements are listed above and in the rules.
 A random inspection program is also usually described in the facility's permit.
 This program should adhere to the facility's permit conditions and at a minimum the requirements above.
-If not, a violation should be cited.
-See example of a random inspection form in the appendix.
+If not, a V1 violation may be cited.
+See example in appendix.